joshiadinath0/WOOF-chat-app/README.md

 type this command to run the app in development mode. expo start

-One can view the aapp on the android and ios device (download expo go from playstore or appstore) by scanning the qr code which will be generated.
+One can view the app on the android and ios device (download expo go from playstore or appstore) by scanning the qr code which will be generated.

 expo build:web
 Builds the app for production mode